-In Spring 1914, Harold Monks, twenty-one and a half years old, left his life as an accounting clerk in industrial Earlestown, Lancashire and travelled to the West Coast of Canada.
+In Spring 1914, my grandpa Harold Monks, twenty-one and a half years old, left his life as an accounting clerk in industrial Earlestown, Lancashire and travelled to the West Coast of Canada.
 Harold arrived in Tofino and waited on the dock for his “Canadian” cousins to come over and meet him on their once-every-ten-days shopping trip.
 They loaded Harold’s steamer trunk into a boat (hopefully they had borrowed a neighbour’s motor launch!) and made the six kilometre trip to the north west side of Vargas Island.

 Vargas Island was a recent “ranching” settlement.
 While Vargas Island had been used as hunting and fishing base for the local First Nations groups for centuries, it had only been opened up for settlement in 1908.
 Two local entrepreneurs, Pierre Alexis Hovelaque and Frank Garrard, hoped to clear and improve land and sell it off for profit.
 Their business idea didn’t come to fruition.
 But the island did start to attract settlers who took out pre-emptions of land, a way to get Crown Land cheaply by clearing and cultivating it (somewhat like prairie homesteading).
 This 1913 British Columbia Department of Lands map shows Vargas Island to have two Indian Reserves (coloured in red), a Timber license (green) and two large crown grants (yellow).
 The “white” areas mean that land was open for “ranching” — but of course the map doesn’t show that the island was almost entirely covered in a west coast rainforest!